pip-services/pip-services-docs/content/en/net/commons/reflect/type_descriptor.md

 > `public override` bool Equals(object value)

 - **value**: object - value to compare.
-- **returns**: bool - true if value is identical TypeDescriptor and false otherwise.
+- **returns**: bool - true if value is an identical TypeDescriptor and false otherwise.

 #### GetHashCode
 Gets the Hash code